-The Jeanie Johnston Educational Foundation was created in 2004 to commemorate the ship built at Quebec in 1847 by the Scottish shipwright John Munn.
+The Jeanie Johnston Educational Foundation was created in 2004 .
 A recreated version of the ship visited Montreal in 2003.
 The original Jeanie Johnston carried Irish Immigrants to Canada in the 1850’s without loss of life.
-The Foundation is a registered Canadian charity that promotes studies of Canada in relation to Literacy, Immigration, History and Citizenship.
+It promotes studies of Canada in relation to Literacy, Immigration, History and Citizenship.
 It is a recognized contributor to the enhancement of the School’s Curriculum.

 |His Excellency Ray Basset

 Andre Gervais, QC

 Alan Hustak, Author

 Brian Young, Emeritus, Prof. History McGill

 Chris Culpin, M.A.
 Oxon

 Elaine Marcil, Ph.D.
 Timber trade, QC